 Defining your color palette is one of the defining factors for every lash brand and artist.
 If your website is an appendage of your skills, you are not just selling your brand, but your skills and talents too.

 You need a website that can highlight your style and the styles of your target audiences with different gradients of colors.
 From monochromatic to vivid and custom options, there are many ways to figure out a palette fit for your brand.

 Next up is choosing the font for your website content to show up.
-Rather than sticking to one style and size of font, create a revised list of main fonts, auxiliary fonts and so on based on the styles you want to explore for blog, sales page, landing page and home page.
+Rather than sticking to one style and size of the font, create a revised list of main fonts, auxiliary fonts, and so on based on the styles you want to explore for the blog, sales page, landing page, and home page.

 I wouldn’t suggest one over the other.
-Choice should be based on your brand and style.
+The choice should be based on your brand and style.

 From pictures to banners and videos, there are many decisions about the graphics strategy you need to outline when you’re thinking of growing your lash business online.
 For a lash artist, having a video of the services and results or professional photos is very important when doing business online.

 You need prospective clients to find your services online.
 As online shopping comes with the risks that face-to-face booking eliminates, you need to make the clients feel in control.
 Provide videos and posters that clearly show your expertise.
 The best way to get started on your visual content is with the help of a graphic designer.